 - Scheduled Reports and Pages: Schedule reports and any other page in the interface for automatic delivery to key recipients.

-If your organization needs any of these sophisticated features — either now or in the future — they should be considered as you compare Nagios XI vs. Nagios Core.
+If your organization needs any of these sophisticated features—either now or in the future—they should be considered as you compare Nagios XI and Nagios Core.